forestgrape/coronavirus/economics.md

 ## Appendix
 ### Thoughts about Pathways to Fairness
 Important but subjective and slightly off topic i.e. not directly correlated to the proposed uniform capital access scheme.
-#### Extended Principle 3.
-> 3. Ideally fairness is achieved by increasing fairness for everybody and not by fixing unfairness for certain subgroups.
-Singling out and supporting subgroups can yield new unfairness and spinning the wheel one ends up with individuals.
-So the best is, to start right away with fairness for everybody.

 #### Analyzing Fairness
 Temporarily partitioning the society into groups can help to discover unfairness in the system i.e. structural.